Tea: Compressed tea

 Tea bricks or compressed tea are produced for convenience in transport, storage, and ageing.
 It can usually be stored longer without spoilage than loose leaf tea.
 Compressed tea is prepared by loosening leaves from the cake using a small knife, and steeping the extracted pieces in water.
 During the Tang dynasty, as described by Lu Yu, compressed tea was ground into a powder, combined with hot water, and ladled into bowls, resulting in a "frothy" mixture.
 In the Song dynasty, the tea powder would instead be whisked with hot water in the bowl.
 Although no longer practiced in China today, the whisking method of preparing powdered tea was transmitted to Japan by Zen Buddhist monks, and is still used to prepare matcha in the Japanese tea ceremony.
 Chinese pu-erh is often distributed in the form, as other teas may sometimes be.

-Compressed tea was the most popular form of tea in China during the Tang dynasty.
+Compressed tea was the most common form of tea in China during the Tang dynasty.
 By the beginning of the Ming dynasty, it had been displaced by loose-leaf tea.
-It remains popular, however, in the Himalayan countries and Mongolian steppes.
 In Mongolia, tea bricks were ubiquitous enough to be used as a form of currency.
 Among Himalayan peoples, compressed tea is consumed by combining it with yak butter and salt to produce butter tea.

 Instant tea

 "Instant tea", similar to freeze-dried instant coffee and an alternative to brewed tea, can be consumed either hot or cold.
 Instant tea was developed in the 1930s, with Nestlé introducing the first commercial product in 1946, while Redi-Tea debuted instant iced tea in 1953.
-Additives such as chai, vanilla, honey or fruit, are popular, as is powdered milk.
+Additives, such as chai, vanilla, honey, fruit or powdered milk, are commonly used.

-During the Second World War British and Canadian soldiers were issued an instant tea in their composite ration ("compo") packs.
+During the Second World War, British and Canadian soldiers were issued instant tea in their composite ration ("compo") packs.
 These blocks of instant tea, powdered milk, and sugar were not always well received.
 As Royal Canadian Artillery Gunner, George C Blackburn observed:

 But, unquestionably, the feature of Compo rations destined to be remembered beyond all others is Compo tea...Directions say to "sprinkle powder on heated water and bring to the boil, stirring well, three heaped teaspoons to one pint of water."

 Every possible variation in the preparation of this tea was tried, but...it always ended up the same way.
 While still too hot to drink, it is a good-looking cup of strong tea.
 Even when it becomes just cool enough to be sipped gingerly, it is still a good-tasting cup of tea, if you like your tea strong and sweet.
 But let it cool enough to be quaffed and enjoyed, and your lips will be coated with a sticky scum that forms across the surface, which if left undisturbed will become a leathery membrane that can be wound around your finger and flipped away...